AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 * Frequent price changes
 * Multiple websites and/or customer groups
-* Large number of unique prices across websites or customer groups.
+* Large number of unique prices across websites or customer groups

 ### What are the main benefits?

-Considerable reduction in time to process price changes and see them reflected on website.
+With the Commerce Price Indexer, there is a considerable reduction in time to process price changes and see them reflected on your website.
 It uses Adobe's cloud infrastructure.
 The customer's Adobe Commerce instance is no longer used to process these calculations, freeing up resources for other processes.

 ### What speed improvements can I expect from the new indexer?